Top 4 Myths About Going Gluten-Free

 Nope!
 Gluten-free doesn’t mean carb-free—it just means your carbs come from different sources.
 Many gluten-free breads, pastas, and snacks use alternative flours like rice, tapioca, or potato starch, which still provide plenty (if not more) carbohydrate sources.

-The trick is choosing complex, nutrient-dense carbs over the super-processed stuff.
+The key for a healthy gluten-free diet is choosing complex, nutrient-dense carbs over the super-processed stuff.
 In the bread category, a perfect example is Bread SRSLY gluten-free sourdough bread.
 This fermented, gut-friendly sourdough has a legit chewy texture and tangy flavor, unlike the crumbly, dry gluten-free breads of the past.
 So, no need to say goodbye to sandwiches—just upgrade to better gluten-free options!

 Myth #3: Gluten-Free Bread Tastes Bad